 The formulas below produce salad dressings that allow the flavors of your salad vegetables shine rather than cover them up and make the whole salad taste like the dressing (think balsamic vinaigrette vs ranch).
 The measurements are approximate, but will yield enough dressings for one large salad shared by 4 people.
 Feel free to adjust the proportions to your taste.

-1. 2 tbsp balsamic vinegar + 1 tsp Dijon mustard + ½ tsp agave/maple syrup + 2 Tbsp water.
+1. CLASSIC BALSAMIC DRESSING.
+2 tbsp balsamic vinegar + 1 tsp Dijon mustard + ½ tsp agave/maple syrup + 2 Tbsp water.
 Whisk together and add to your salad before serving.

-2. 2 Tbsp balsamic/apple cider vinegar + 1-2 tsp fruit preserves of your choice + 2 Tbsp water.
+2. FRUITY BALSAMIC DRESSING.
+2 Tbsp balsamic/apple cider vinegar + 1-2 tsp fruit preserves of your choice + 2 Tbsp water.
 Whisk and add to your salad.

-5. 1 Tbsp hummus + 1 tsp lemon/lime juice + ½ to 1 tsp agave/maple syrup + 2 Tbsp water.
+5. TANGY HUMMUS DRESSING.
+1 Tbsp hummus + 1 tsp lemon/lime juice + ½ to 1 tsp agave/maple syrup + 2 Tbsp water.
 Whisk and add to your salad before serving.

-9. 2 Tbsp of hummus, massaged into the greens the same way as in #8 above, then topped with a squeeze of lemon/lime juice.
+7. SIMPLE HUMMUS DRESSING.
+2 Tbsp of hummus, massaged into the greens the same way as in #6 above, then topped with a squeeze of lemon/lime juice.
 The same note applies as above.

-10. A generous squeeze of fresh lemon or lime juice all over your salad right before serving.
+10. CITRUS LOVE DRESSING.
+A generous squeeze of fresh lemon or lime juice all over your salad right before serving.
 I find that this method works best on smaller, individually served salads.

-(Please note that I’m not a professional dietician, so if you want to find out more about the optimal amount of fat in your diet, you may be better off consulting a specialist.)
+(Please note that I’m not a professional dietitian, so if you want to find out more about the optimal amount of fat in your diet, you may be better off consulting a specialist.)

 So here are ten foolproof go-to salad dressing formulas that I use myself all the time.
 In compiling this list, I have to give credit to Dr. Caldwell Esselstyn, Jr. and his wife Ann, Rip Esselstyn of the Engine 2 Diet, Lindsay Nixon of Happy Herbivore, and Dr. John McDougall and his wife Mary.

-Question for you: What’s your favorite healthy salad dressing?
+Question for you: What’s your favorite oil free salad dressing recipe?
 What would you add to my list above?
 Please leave a comment below for us all to see!